 This book assesses the performance of Indian industries from the perspectives of trade, investment, policy, and development incentives.
 It evaluates the relevance and the macro- and microeconomic impact of industrial policy on growth in different sectors of industry.

-The book examines India’s key policy initiatives and economic and institutional plans through many decades and examines its short and long-term effects on industrial environment and performance.
-It measures India’s strategic policies and efforts to promote industrialization against similar initiatives in countries like Germany, Japan, South Korea and Taiwan.
-The volume also contextualises the performance of different sectors of industry in like automobiles, electronics and technology, and manufacturing, among others, within the larger framework of global economic scenario and competition.
+The book examines India’s key policy initiatives and economic and institutional plans through many decades and examines their short and long-term effects on industrial environment and performance.
+It measures India’s strategic policies and efforts to promote industrialization against similar initiatives in countries like Germany, Japan, South Korea, and Taiwan.
+The volume also contextualizes the performance of different sectors of industry such as automobiles, electronics and information technology, and pharmaceuticals, among others, within the larger framework of global economic scenario and competition.

 This book will be of great interest to researchers and students of economics, political economy, industrial development and policy, and South Asia studies.

 List of figures.
 List of Tables.
 List of Abbreviations.
 Preface.
 1. Introduction 2.
 Industrial Policy and Performance: The Key Issues 3.
 The Indian Context of Industrial Policy and Performance 4.
 India’s Industrial Performance: Assessments and Policy Linkages 5.
 Intensity of Competition in Indian Industry 6.
 Concluding Observations 7.
 References.
 Index.